Colourful & Fun Wedding Photography in Nepal | Pokhara

 When I look back at my wedding in Nepal, all I used to remember was chaos and panic; up until the moment we received the photos.

 But once we got our hands on the images it made me realise it wasn’t all bad and horror; there were moments of banters and laughs, two families adjoined and turned into one big and happier family.

 There was only love and excitement all around.
-The moments they managed to capture really makes apprehend the fact that it’s the little things that actually matters.
+The moments they managed to capture really makes apprehend the fact that it’s the little things that actually matter.